As you already know, the modern Architect can’t be separated from his software. This is a list of 6 awesome software every architect must-have.

 1. Conceptual /3D Modelling Software.

 Among many, the most popular software in this category is SKETCHUP, now owned by Trimble inc, formerly owned by Google.
+It is an intuitive modelling application that lets you create and edit 2D and 3D models with patented “Push and Pull” methods.

 Sketchup Push and Pull tool allows designers to extrude any flat surface into 3D shapes.
 All you have to do is click an object and then start pulling it until you like what you see.

-The 2D output of sketchup is stunning.
-For 3D, sketchup supports third party plugins such as Vray which guarantees an excellent 3D rendering for every model rendered.
+The 2D output of SketchUp is stunning.
+For 3D, SketchUp supports third-party plugins such as Vray which guarantees an excellent 3D rendering for every model rendered.

 2. CAD Software.

-This is were CAD thrives.
+This is where CAD thrives.
 Before now, all designs and drafting were done on drawing boards with pens and pencils.
 Manual drafting was very laborious and stressful, until 1982 when Autodesk released its first CAD software – AutoCAD.

-AutoCAD can be described as a computer-aided design (CAD) software that architects, engineers and construction professionals rely on.
+AutoCAD can be described as computer-aided design (CAD) software that architects, engineers and construction professionals rely on.
 It creates precise 2D and 3D drawings.
 It can draft and edit 2D geometry and 3D models.

 3. BIM Software.